 A: We monitor the batteries, too!
-They systems gives a low battery warning long before the battery dies and we replace them for free.
+The system gives a low battery warning long before the battery dies and we replace them for free.

 Q: What if I’m still active outside of the home?

 A: There are two Medical Alert options, the in-home device that operates via cellular or landline and the mobile device that operates via cellular technology.
-Many of the same features are available with the mobile device, including two-way voice, GPS, rechargeable batteries and 24/7 medical monitoring.
+Many of the same features are available with the mobile device, including two-way voice, GPS, rechargeable batteries, and 24/7 medical monitoring.
 The GPS option is not water-resistant and must be charged.

 Q: Can it help with dispensing medicine?

 A: TabSafe is a brand new technology that provides an automated medicine dispensing unit but is not a Medical Alert product.
-Currently, TabSafe is only available to our Bemidji, MN customers.
-We hope to expand the service very soon!
+Currently, TabSafe is only available in select areas, so please call to see if it is available in your area.
 Please contact us to see if/when it will be available in your area.
 Please note that TabSafe requires a landline phone.